girishsarwal/gt-jtx/README.md

 A 3D joystick - I used Thrustmaster HOTAS 3D for this advanced version.
 The gt-jtx-m32 board fabricated.
 This is simple if you know PCB etching, if not, its fun learning.
 Schematics in the hardware section

+- A 3D Joystick
+- An ATMEGA 32,
+- An LED,
-- An ATMEGA 32, An LED, A 10K resistor, Berg strips, one M/F pair is enough, Loads of wires for routing.
+- A 10K resistor,
+- Berg strips, one M/F pair is enough, Loads of wires for routing.
 - A USBASP Atmel programmer.
 If you have one, good; If not you can send over your chip, I will have it flashed.
 Usbasp
 - A radio module.
 I use Fr-Sky (bought from hobbyking) but you can use any as long as it has PPM input.
 - An Android device with USB OTG support
+- A CP2012 USB<->USART bridge
 - gt-jtx m32 programmed onto the ATMEGA32 board
 - Artrix App loaded on the Android device
+- Loads of wires for routing

 # Disclaimer
 I take no responsibility or warranty for any damage to you or your equipment, that may arise out of or is a consequence of using or reproducing any parts or features of the gt-jtx software/hardware system.
 Everything you do is completely at your own risk and expense.